surlebeat/demeter-discord-bot/README.md

 `/guild config captcha-role:@🥚Humain.e`
 This role is added when the user has passed the captcha verification.

+`/guild config captcha-steps:2`
+Defines the number of captcha required steps.
+New users will have to defeat the challenge 2 times in a row.

 `/guild config default-reputation:1`
 Each new user will receive 1 reputation and can't go bellow this amount.